What’s a “closed” rope system?

 Think of it this way: how many people have died from a knotted rope end getting stuck?
 Compare that to, how many people have died from rappelling off the end of the ropes?

 Do you have a rope that's “long enough”?
 Don't be complacent.
 Say you’re climbing a 25 meter route and you have a 60 meter rope.
 No problem, you think, I have an extra 10 meters of rope.
-But, if your belayer backs up from the wall or walks downhill, you might suddenly end up short when lowering off.
+But, if your belayer backs up from the wall or walks downhill, or maybe the climber decides to pendulum off to one side and clip a redirect piece of gear, or something strange like that, you might suddenly end up short when lowering off.
 Having a knot in the end of the rope, or having the belayer tied to it, eliminates this potential accident.
 Always close the system, even if you're doing single pitch sport climbing and initially appears you have plenty of rope to lower off your partner.

 When your rappel ends on the ground, have the first person down untie the stopper knots.
 You’re on the ground, so obviously they’re no longer needed, and they need to be untied to pull the rope.
 So, get into the habit of having the first person do this.
 This helps prevent that all-too-common mistake of starting to pull the rappel rope with a knot still in one end, yikes!